-The major features of sickle cell anemia include:
+The major features and symptoms of sickle cell anemia include:

 Affected infants do not develop symptoms in the first few months of life because the hemoglobin produced by the developing fetus (fetal hemoglobin) protects the red blood cells from sickling.
 This fetal hemoglobin is absent in the red blood cells that are produced after birth so that by 5 months of age, the sickling of the red blood cells is prominent and symptoms begin.

-The treatment of sickle cell anemia is designed according to which of the individual features of the illness are present.
+The treatment of sickle cell anemia is directed to the individual features of the illness present.
 In general treatment is directed at the management and prevention of the acute manifestations as well as therapies directed toward blocking the red blood cells from stacking together.
 There is no single remedy to reverse the anemia.
-It is, therefore, important that family members have an optimal understanding of the illness and that communication with the doctors and medical personnel be maintained.
+It is, therefore, important that affected individuals and their family members have an optimal understanding of the illness and that communication with the doctors and medical personnel be maintained.